 A private elevator landing opens onto an impressive and stately 45-foot gallery with Parquet de Versailles floors and a wood-burning fireplace.
 The gallery provides access to all of the entertainment rooms of the home.
 The grand drawing room, formal dining room and inviting library, all have Parquet de Versailles floors, soaring 12-foot ceilings, extraordinary Louis the XV and XVI marble mantles and outstanding Boiseries that were carefully curated from important private homes in Europe.

-The private bedroom suites are situated in the south wing of the residence, and include five full bedrooms, each with an en-suite ...
+The private bedroom suites are situated in the south wing of the residence, and include five full bedrooms, each with an en-suite bathroom, ...